rrafay/player-ratings-for-soccer-players/README.md

 To check how valid my calculated player ratings are, the correlation is calculated between the calculated ratings and the whoscored ratings.

 ### Results
 The correlation between whoscored player ratings and my player rating method is 0.68 which means that the two rating methods are closely related.
-More information can be found in my final year project [here](https://docs.google.com/document/d/1uximB8PYCJrTc2FQK19VJEl_H4emV4H15qRyUUM3LS8/edit?usp=sharing).
+More information can be found in my final year paper [here](https://docs.google.com/document/d/1uximB8PYCJrTc2FQK19VJEl_H4emV4H15qRyUUM3LS8/edit?usp=sharing).